Order until 13:00 CET and we will ship today! One-day delivery across EU and UK

 2. Blend Cyber Protection With Physical Safeguards

 Digital defences alone can’t protect against a microphone hidden in the light fixture.
-Pair secure communications, encrypted file sharing, and real-time network monitoring with physical counter-measures like speech-masking systems or controlled access to meeting areas.
-The goal is to create an environment where even if one layer fails, the other still holds.
+So, be sure to combine network monitoring with physical countermeasures, such as speech-masking systems or controlled access to meeting areas.
+That way, if one layer fails, the other still holds as a backup.

 3. Run Converged Security Audits on a Schedule